Bobbie Formula Review & Analysis

-The new(ish) kid on the block., Bobbie infant formulas take a distinctively European approach to their ingredients and nutrition, while being made in the USA, USDA certified organic, and following all FDA regulations.
+The new(ish) kid on the block, Bobbie infant formula takes a distinctively European approach to ingredients and nutrition while maintaining local sourcing and manufacturing, reliable availability, and US regulatory compliance.

-As of now, Bobbie is only making one formula variety, what they call their Organic Infant Formula, milk-based powder with iron, suitable for little ones aged 0-12 months.
+As of this year, Bobbie makes two baby formulas.
+First is this original Bobbie formula, what they call their Organic Infant Formula, a milk-based powder with iron, suitable for little ones aged 0-12 months.

 Bobbie Organic Formula: Take-home Message